Viki-coding/GAA_STORE/README.md

 ![500 Error](https://github.com/user-attachments/assets/6747674d-8ad5-4899-a4bc-ed5798943a71)

-Future Implementation Section
+Future Implementation Section:

  - I would like when a user logs onto their profile that they see the item they bought - but also the item details such as color and size if applicable.
 I would modify my order item model.
 Unfortunely I just ran out of time on this occasion.
- -

-Accessibility
-This is a community website for everyone in the community to use.
+ - I would like to add a reviews section
+ - I would like to add promprts such as customers who bought this also bought ...
+ - Implement functionality for password reset via email
+ - Implement a wish list feature

+Accessibility:

 Accessibility of the site is very important.

 (a) Semantic HTML elements were used to provide meaningful structure to the content.